-- The Poisson model we just fitted did not take into account that rates may vary over follow-up time. - The data were stset using time since entry as time scale, but the rate we estimated was the 'overall rate' (constant rate, average rate) of CHD throughout the follow-up, i.e. simply all events of CHD divided by total persontime at risk. - When we estimate the overall rate, we assume that the rates (13.6 per 1,000 person-years among low energy group, and 7.1 among high energy group) are constant throughout the follow-up time. - We will get back to how to model rates which vary over time later.
-But first we will have a look at how to model main effects and interactions, in general, in Poisson regression, while assuming constant rates over follow-up.
+- The Poisson model we just fitted did not take into account that rates may vary over follow-up time. - The data were stset using time since entry as time scale, but the rate we estimated was the 'overall rate' (constant rate, average rate) of CHD throughout the follow-up, i.e. simply all events of CHD divided by total persontime at risk. - When we estimate the overall rate, we assume that the rates (13.6 per 1,000 person-years among low energy group, and 7.1 among high energy group) are constant throughout the follow-up time. - We are more interested in modelling rates which vary over time.
+To understand this part, and the rest of the course, it is important to know how to model main effects and interactions.
+We will therefore have now have a look at how to model main effects and interactions, in general, in Poisson regression, while assuming constant rates over follow-up.